isabella232/bas-style-kit/README.md

 [2] Contact the [BAS Web & Applications Team](mailto:webapps@bas.ac.uk) if you don't yet have access.

+## Deployment

 The BAS GitLab instance is used for [Continuous Deployment](https://gitlab.data.bas.ac.uk/BSK/bas-style-kit/builds) using settings defined in `.gitlab-ci.yml`.

-**Note:** Due to caching, deployed changes may not appear for up to 30 minutes.
+Deployments are currently triggered manually, but are automated once started.

 After deployment, the contents of the `dist` directory will be available through:

 * the development instance of the BAS CDN for commits to the *master* branch
 * the production instance of the BAS CDN for tagged commits

+**Note:** Due to caching, deployed changes may not appear for up to 1 hour.

+## Issue tracking

+This project uses issue tracking, see the [issue tracker](https://trello.com/b/0Mhzizpk/bas-style-kit) for more information.

+**Note:** Write access to this issue tracker is restricted.
+Contact the project maintainer to request access.

 ## Branching model